-The Reference Centre for Psychosocial Support (PS Centre) works under the framework of the International Federation of the Red Cross and Red Crescent (IFRC), and supports National Societies in promoting and enabling the psychosocial well-being of beneficiaries, staff and volunteers.
+The IFRC Reference Centre for Psychosocial Support (PS Centre) works under the framework of the International Federation of the Red Cross and Red Crescent (IFRC), and supports all National Societies in promoting and enabling the psychosocial well-being of beneficiaries, staff and volunteers.

 The overall objective of the IFRC Psychosocial Support Programme is to assist the Red Cross Red Crescent Movement to:

 Create awareness regarding psychosocial reactions at a time of disaster or long-term social disruption.

 Set up and improve preparedness and response mechanisms at global, regional and local levels.